cisco-open/ResponsibleAI/README.rst

     ``pip install py-rai``

-2) If you need to use the dashboard as well you must clone the project locally and install the additional requirements
+2) If you need to use the dashboard as well you must  install the additional requirements

-    ``pip install -r requirements.txt``
+    ``pip install py-rai[dashboard]``

+3) To start using the library you must configure the folder where the results will be stored and be used by the dashboard

+    ``export DATABASE_FOLDER=YOUR_LOCATION``

+4) To start the dashboard server use the following command:

+    ``python3 -m RAIDashboard``

 Demos:
 ======